About

 Toshiko’s wish was to have the place continue as a studio and a resource for her students and apprentices to work.
 Although we have no possibility of emulating the stimulation, energy, inspiration and discipline which she generated, in keepng with this directive, we are pleased to offer a variety of programs for ceramists.
 We hope to broaden these opportunities to fiber artists, painters, & writers in the near future with our nascent residency program.

-The Quakertown Studio Project is a 501 (3) C tax exempt corporation.
+The Takaezu Studio (A NJ Non-profit Corporation) is a 501 (3) C tax exempt corporation.

 Please also visit